mihazs/petk/apps/docs/docs/reference/cli.md

 # CLI Reference

 Complete command-line interface reference for Petk.
-This document provides detailed information about all available commands, options, and usage patterns.
+This document provides detailed information about all available commands, options, and usage patterns based on the current implementation status.

 ## Global Options